 Follow the steps below for the Windows version.

-The IIF format allows better control for imported data than the QBO format and importable by older Quickbooks.
+The IIF format allows better control for imported data than the QBO format and is importable by older Quickbooks.

 CSV file must have Date, Amount, Category (expense/income account), Payee (Vendor in Quickbooks), Bank or Credit Card Account name.

 Click 'Change +/-' to reverse the amount sign for the whole file.
 Useful for Credit Card files with positive amounts for expenses.

 Review transactions before importing, and click the 'Convert' button to create an IIF file.

 Confirm the file name and location.